Drug Crime Attorney in Liberty County

 - Simple Possession

-- Schedule I & Narcotic Schedule II Drugs (e.g., Heroin, Cocaine, Methamphetamine): Possession is a Felony, punishable by 2 to 15 years in prison for a first offense.
+- Schedule I & Narcotic Schedule II Drugs (e.g., heroin, cocaine, methamphetamine): Possession is a felony, punishable by 2 to 15 years in prison for a first offense.
 Subsequent convictions can result in up to 30 years.

-- Schedule III, IV, & V Drugs (e.g., Certain Prescription Pills): Possession is also a Felony, punishable by 1 to 5 years for a first offense.
+- Schedule III, IV, & V Drugs (e.g., certain prescription pills): Possession is also a felony, punishable by 1 to 5 years for a first offense.

-- Marijuana: Possession of more than one ounce is a Felony, punishable by 1 to 10 years in prison.
+- Marijuana: Possession of more than one ounce is a felony, punishable by 1 to 10 years in prison.
 Possession of one ounce or less is a misdemeanor.

 - Possession with Intent to Distribute (PWID): This is a more serious felony.
 The State often attempts to prove intent based on circumstantial evidence: the quantity of the drug, the presence of scales, baggies, or large amounts of cash.
 A conviction for PWID involving Schedule I or II substances carries a sentence of 5 to 30 years for a first offense.